- Erlanger was a French banker who bought the lease for the Anguilian island of “Sombrero”, phosphate mining for £55,000.

 - Erlanger was a promoter for Phosphate.
 The House of Lords unanimously held that the relationship between a promoter and a newly formed company attracts a fiduciary relationship.

-- The majority (Lord Cairns LC dissenting) also held that the contract cannot be rescinded.
+- The majority (Lord Cairns LC dissenting) also held that the contract can be rescinded.

 - A promoter owes duties of good faith and honesty to the company.